ONBOARDING

 Decision maker

 Users were very interested in Partner Benefits, which was the very last screen.
 This component had a positive reaction from all users and they all mentioned that it was a deciding factor.
 Users mentioned that they would have liked to have seen it at the very start on the Presentment screen.
-Solution - Partner Benefits was mentioned on the first screen.
-Brought in the Partner Benefits component to the "Approval" screen and changed the layout to a tile visual as Partner Benefits is expected to grow with more Partners over time.

 07